quarka-org/docs.quarka.org/docs/developer-manual/index.md

 # Developer Manual

 Welcome to the QA Assistant Developer Manual.
-Here you'll discover how to unlock the full potential of your data-driven assistant through QAL (Query Assistant Language).
+Here you'll learn how to create data-driven plugins using QAL (Query Assistant Language).

 ---

-## The Future of Analytics: Talk to Your Data
+## Let's Build Data-Driven Plugins

-Imagine asking your website's data questions in natural language:
+You can create your own plugins using the website data collected by QA Assistant.

 > "Show me the top 10 pages visited by mobile users last week"

-Instead of clicking through dashboards, you simply **query** your data.
-This is the vision of QA Assistant as a **data-driven assistant** — where analytics becomes a conversation, not a report.
+Even without specialized knowledge, data can answer questions like this — this is the world of **data-driven assistants**.
+And you can create plugins that extend this world.

 ---